pydata/pydata-sphinx-theme/docs/demo/demo.rst

    .. code-block::

-      .. admonition:: If you add a name flag, it will be styled
+      .. admonition:: If you add a class flag, it will be styled
          :class: warning

    Here are a list of classes you can try: